MicroEJ/docs/VEEPortingGuide/packFs.rst

    Refer to :ref:`pack_fs_c_api` for more details on the FS pack Abstraction Layer API.

-4. Run the `FS testsuite <https://github.com/MicroEJ/Tool-Project-Template-VEEPort/tree/1.1.0/vee-port/validation/fs>`_ to test the abstration layer implementation.
+4. Run the `FS testsuite <https://github.com/MicroEJ/Tool-Project-Template-VEEPort/tree/1.1.0/vee-port/validation/fs>`_ to test the Abstraction Layer implementation.

 Use the FS API in your Application
 ==================================